Flangvik/NetLoader/README.md

 The binaries in this repo SHOULD be all clean and newly compiled from their respective GitHub repos, but feel free to compile / host your own.
 (Don't consider running binaries from this repo good OPSEC)

-Latest update / Signature fix was 28.05.2020, pretty much clean as a whistle Currently doing 24/7 signature checks, so let's see how long it takes this time
+Latest update / signature fix was 03.06.2020, clean as a whistle Currently doing 24/7 signature checks, so let's see how long it takes this time

 Code is designed to deploy binaries from a GitHub repo, so should be straight forward.